Verpitek/PanSpark/PANSPARK_MANUAL.md

 **Key Philosophy:**
 - **One operation per line** — No confusion, no hidden operations
-- **Strict but fair** — Predictable performance and behavior
 - **Perfect for learning** — Every command does exactly what it says
 - **Memory conscious** — You can manage memory if you need to

 ## The Three Types We Work With

-PanSpark has three main data types (even if there are more behind the scenes):
+PanSpark has three main data types:

 | Type | What It Is | Example |
 |------|-----------|---------|